jvta/AzureVM/README.md

 * Public IP - static or dynamic
 * NSG association
 * Accelerated Networking option
-* IP Forwarding option
+* Hybrid Use Benefit option
+* VM Extensions
+    * Domain Join
+    * Complex DSC
+    * Generic DSC
+    * BGInfo
+    * OMS Agent

 The template assumes a pre-existing VNet awaits your VM deployment, and a boot diagnostics storage account to reference.

 You will need to review the sample parameter file and provide your own relevant inputs.
 It is recommended to reference Key Vault secrets for all protected settings like passwords or storage account keys or SAS tokens if using DSC extension option.

-The following script can be used to deploy the master template as is from the current location:
+The azureDeploy.json file can be copied into a new Template Deployment in the portal along with your accompanying parameter file and it will reference the publicly published linked templates.
+Alternatively the following script can be used to deploy the master template as is using PowerShell from its current folder location:

 ```PowerShell
 # Deploy a VM from this master template in GitHub